uio-carpentry/uio-carpentry.github.io/README.md

 * To make changes locally, fork/clone the repository (see below).
 GitHub Desktop is great if you are unfamiliar with Git's command line interface.
 * If the changes are big, it is good practice to create a pull request and ask for a review instead of committing directly to `master`.
 * There is a Github action running that will rerender the site whenever a new commit is made on the master branch (and once per day, to keep the workshop list up to date).
 * The published site is at https://uio-carpentry.github.io.
-Usually the rebuild is fast (about a minute or two).
+Usually the rebuild is fast (less than a minute).
 If it takes very long, have a look at the Github Actions panel, to see if the build has failed.

 ### Content Structure - Where to find what?